 Hie fierce combat techniques and invention of yet a new, very lucrative way, of generating revenue through kidnapping, got the FARC top to elect Romaña as commander of his front.

-While Romaña is sometimes alleged to be the inventor of the “Miracle Catch,” a guerrilla term for the mass kidnapping of civilians, this “honor” is due to “Roman Ruiz” who began the mass kidnapping of civilians on the highway connecting Colombia’s second largest city, Medellin, and the Caribbean region.
+While Romaña has been alleged to be the inventor of the “Miracle Catch,” a guerrilla term for the mass kidnapping of civilians, this “honor” is due to “Roman Ruiz” who began the mass kidnapping of civilians on the highway connecting Colombia’s second largest city, Medellin, and the Caribbean region.

 However, Romaña became so effective in his kidnapping operations he had earned the title “Kidnapping Czar” by the end of the 1990s when the FARC had virtually arrived at the gates of the capital.